 No use getting those Christmas lights up to find they don’t work, so test them first.
 Stretch them out, switch them on, and make sure all the bulbs are working.
 It’s much easier to replace a bulb when your lights are on the floor.

-To help with packing and prevent tangles next year, considering wrapping them around a piece of cardboard or something similar.
+To help with packing, and to prevent tangles next year, considering wrapping your string lights around a piece of cardboard or something similar.

 Consider making the swap to LED lights.
-LEDs use up to 90% less energy than their older, incandescent bulb cousins.
-Given that Christmas lights are often left on overnight, this can mean big savings.
+LEDs use up to 90 percent less energy than their older, incandescent bulb cousins.
+Given that Christmas lights are usually left on overnight, this can mean big savings.
 There’s no need to lose out on any of the festive cheer either, nowadays there are plenty of LED lighting options available.

 Put all of your hard work and effort to good use by taking donations for your lights.
-Make-A-Wish have been associated with Christmas lights for a number of years now.
+Make-A-Wish has been associated with Christmas lights for a number of years now.
 As the recognition of the value of Make-A-Wish’s work increases, the demand at Christmas time for wishes is also increasing.
-It’s a great time of year to generate funds for such a worthy cause. https://www.makeawish.org.au/christmaslights
+It’s a great time of year to raise funds for such a worthy cause.